Venango County Court Records

 Online Docket Search

-The fastest way to look up a Venango County case is through the UJS Portal Case Search.
-Users can search by case number, participant name, organization name, offense tracking number, police incident or complaint number, or state ID number.
-The portal returns web docket sheets showing filed documents, scheduled hearings, party information, charges, and dispositions.
-This service is free.
+The fastest way to find a Venango County case is through the UJS Portal Case Search.
+You can search by case number, participant name, organization name, offense tracking number, police incident or complaint number, or state ID number.
+Results include web docket sheets showing filed documents, scheduled hearings, party information, charges, and dispositions.
+The search is free.

 In-Person and Written Requests

-To obtain certified copies or inspect physical files, visit the Prothonotary / Clerk of Courts office on the first floor of the courthouse.
-A completed Request for Access Form may be submitted in person or by mail.
-The Prothonotary’s office also accepts email inquiries at llinden@co.venango.pa.us.
+To get certified copies or review physical files, visit the Prothonotary / Clerk of Courts office on the first floor of the courthouse.
+You can submit a completed Request for Access Form in person or by mail.
+The Prothonotary's office also accepts email inquiries at llinden@co.venango.pa.us.

 Are Court Records Public in Venango County?

-Court records in Venango County are presumptively open to the public under two overlapping frameworks.
-The Pennsylvania Right-to-Know Law establishes a general right of access to government records, and the Case Records Public Access Policy of the Unified Judicial System of Pennsylvania governs access specifically to judicial filings.
+Court records in Venango County are generally open to the public under two overlapping frameworks.
+The Pennsylvania Right-to-Know Law establishes a general right of access to government records, and the Case Records Public Access Policy of the Unified Judicial System governs access specifically to judicial filings.

 Under the statewide Case Records Public Access Policy, all case records are open to the public unless a specific exception applies.
-Requests can be made orally to the applicable custodian — the Prothonotary, the Clerk of Courts, or the Clerk of Orphans’ Court — though complex or voluminous requests may require a written submission.
+You can make requests orally to the applicable custodian—the Prothonotary, the Clerk of Courts, or the Clerk of Orphans Court—though complex or voluminous requests may need to be submitted in writing.
 Duplication fees for photocopies or printouts may not exceed $0.25 per page under the statewide policy.

 Certain categories of information are restricted from public view: